 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon G9 X Mark II|

 |Canon SX540||-||stereo||mono||-||-||mini||2.0||Y||Y||-||Canon SX540|

 |Fujifilm X100V||Y||stereo||mono||Y||-||micro||3.1||Y||-||Y||Fujifilm X100V|

 It is notable that the G1X Mark III offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark III and the Nikon D7100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.